conda/conda-libmamba-solver/docs/libmamba-vs-classic.md

   `conda-libmamba-solver` tries to delegate to the `libmamba` and `libsolv` compiled libraries as soon as possible to minimize the Python overhead.
 * `classic` has a more involved retry-logic than can incur in more time-consuming solver attempts, especially for existing environments.
 * Both options use SAT solvers, but they invoke them differently.
-  `classic` uses a multi-step, multi-objective optimization scheme, which resembles a global optimization scheme.
+  `classic` uses a multistep, multi-objective optimization scheme, which resembles a global optimization scheme.
   `libsolv` opts for a backtracking alternative, closer to a local optimization scheme.
   This can result in `libmamba` choosing a different member of the whole solution ensemble.